 - Reporter ?
 The author of the ticket. - Type ?
-The nature of the ticket (for example, defect or enhancement request).
-See TicketTypes? for more details. - Component ?
+The nature of the ticket (for example, defect or enhancement request) - Component ?
 The project module or subsystem this ticket concerns. - Version ?
 Version of the project that this ticket pertains to. - Keywords ?
 Keywords that a ticket is marked with.
 Useful for searching and report generation. - Priority ?
-The importance of this issue, ranging from trivial to blocker.
-A pull-down if different priorities where defined. - Milestone ?
-When this issue should be resolved at the latest.
-A pull-down menu containing a list of milestones. - Assigned to/Owner ?
-Principal person responsible for handling the issue.

-- Cc ?
+The importance of this issue, ranging from trivial to blocker. - Milestone ?
+When this issue should be resolved at the latest. - Assigned to/Owner ?
+Principal person responsible for handling the issue. - Cc ?
 A comma-separated list of other users or E-Mail addresses to notify.
 Note that this does not imply responsibility or any other policy. - Resolution ?
 Reason for why a ticket was closed.
 One of fixed, invalid, wontfix, duplicate, worksforme. - Status ?
 What is the current status?
 One of new, assigned, closed, reopened. - Summary ?
-A brief description summarizing the problem or issue.
-Simple text without WikiFormatting. - Description ?
+A brief description summarizing the problem or issue. - Description ?
 The body of the ticket.
 A good description should be specific, descriptive and to the point.
-Accepts WikiFormatting.